mhendren/SHA256/README.md

 I use the computer in the most abstract sense because I split everything out into arrays of 1's and 0's (literally).
 So I cannot even use basic integer handling routines in the calculation.

+Now, while I didn't use any libraries in the application, I did use gulp/mocha/chai for building and testing it.
+This is because the application itself is independent, but I didn't feel like writing my own test framework and build system.
+Maybe next time.

 <H3>How Do I Use This</H3>

 Are you insane?
 Why would you use this?
 There are perfectly valid practical libraries for JavaScript that do this